A Scalable Generative Graph Model with Community Structure: Proposed Benchmark Parameters and Scalability

 where $\epsilon_{\rm tol}$ is small enough such that $n \cdot \epsilon_{\rm tol} \ll 1$ (where $n$ is the number of nodes).
 For the power law distribution, it can be difficult to find a value for $\gamma$ that yields a high enough average degree and a low enough probability of choosing $\dmaxideal$.
 Hence, we propose instead a generalized log-normal (GLN) distribution, i.e.,

-for some parameters $\alpha$ and $\beta$.
-Additionally, the shape of the distribution is typical of the real-world graphs shown in \Sec{realdata}.
+for some parameters $\alpha$ and $\delta$.
+The appendices includes example degree distributions that vary $\alpha$ and $\delta$.
+The shape of the distribution is typical of the real-world graphs shown in \Sec{realdata}.

 We consider two scenarios, both with $n=10^7$ nodes.
-We do a parameter search on $\alpha$ and $\beta$ (\texttt{fminsearch} in MATLAB) to locate the optimal parameters.
-A function for finding the optimal parameters for either discrete GLN or discrete PL for user-specified values of $\davg$ and $\dmax$ is included in the reference code to be released at a future date.
+We do a parameter search on $\alpha$ and $\delta$ (\texttt{fminsearch} in MATLAB) to locate the optimal parameters.
+A function \texttt{degdist\_param\_search} that finds the optimal parameters for either discrete GLN or discrete PL for user-specified values of $\davg$ and $\dmax$ is included in the reference code to be released at a future date.